 I know, I’ve been there.
 But I’m ready to share my story on this huge road block right in front of the path to a healthy lifestyle.

-Here is how I finally stopped binge eating.
+Here is how I finally learned how to stop binge eating.
 For good.

 The cycle I couldn’t break.

 A few years ago was when I was at my worst point.
 I was probably binge eating 2-3 times a week.